 Brazil

 b.
-North America dominated the autonomous last mile delivery market with a share of 62.5% in 2019.
+North America dominated the autonomous last mile delivery market with a share of over 44% in 2024.
 The growth is attributed to the continuous efforts being made in the U.S. and Canada for the development of next-generation drone and ground delivery vehicle technologies.

 b.
 Some key players operating in the autonomous last mile delivery market include; Alibaba, Amazon.Com, Inc., Drone Delivery Canada, Flytrex, JD.com, Kiwi Campus (Kiwibot), Nuro, Refraction AI, Robby Technologies, Shenzhen Yiqing Innovation Technology Co., Ltd., Starship Technologies, TeleRetail, Udelv Inc., Unsupervised AI, Wing Aviation LLC.